stevenrskelton/stevenrskelton.github.io/_posts/2014-06-26-threadlocal-variables-scala-futures.md

 already been created and is being re-unsed from the pool the TLS won’t be copied.
 The values will have the old value assigned during its previous use.

-## Modified ExecutionContext to Propagate Values
+## Modified ExecutionContext to propagate values

 The `ExecutionContext` handles all thread scheduling, can we implement logic into the `ExecutionContext` to copy our TLS into the threads before they execute?
 The trait is very simple: `execute` can be modified to include these changes: